askoufis/clean-code-presentation/slides.md

 How to be nice to your fellow developers

 <!--
-- Goal is to instill some practices and guidelines that will help you write better code
+- Goal is to instill some practices and guidelines that will help you write better and more maintainable code
 - Ability to write clean and maintainable code is an invaluable skill on any team
 - A skill that takes time to cultivate
 - This presentation will present some guidelines and advice that will hopefully help improve this skill, both in the short and long term
-- There's plenty more advice out there that I won't cover, this presentation is meant to be aimed at relatively new developers
+- Also, the advice in this presentation is mainly aimed at newer developers
--->
+- Plenty more advice out there that I won't be covering today due to the amount of time we have -->

 ---